prebid/Prebid.js/README.md

     $ cd Prebid.js
     $ yarn install

-Prebid now supports the `yarn` npm client.
+Prebid also supports the `yarn` npm client.
 This is an alternative to using `npm` for package management, though `npm` will continue to work as before.

-For more info about yarn see https://yarnpkg.com
+For more info, see [the Yarn documentation](https://yarnpkg.com).

 <a name="Build"></a>

-## Build for Dev
+## Build for Development

 To build the project on your local machine, run: